karkman/physalia_metagenomics/Day1/README.md

 multiqc FASTQC/* -o FASTQC -n multiqc.html
 ```

-After QC is finished, copy the MultiQC report (`multiqc.html`) to your local machine using FileZilla and open it with your favourite browser.
+After QC is finished, copy the `MultiQC` report (`multiqc.html`) to your local machine using FileZilla and open it with your favourite browser.
 We will go through the report together before doing any trimming.

 The trimming scripts are provided and can be found from the `Scripts` folder.
 First move out of the `RAWDATA` folder using `cd ..`.
-Then open the scripts file with a text editor on the server using `vim`:
+Then open the script file on the server using `vim`:

 ```bash
 vim Scripts/CUTADAPT.sh